 The work with MedRed, LLC funds a project at the McGuire VA Medical Center’s Polytrauma Clinic in Richmond, Va., that tests a software tool to deploy decision support and standardized data gathering from brain injury treatments.
 The strategy is to allow sharing of rapidly evolving treatment guidelines at VA polytrauma centers and Department of Defense medical facilities, as well as patient progress and outcomes.

 So what’s next for VAi2?
 Three things:

 1. The hands-on work of implementing the innovations selected this year

 We’ll continue to work with the innovators from the 2010 competition to get projects rolling and we’ll monitor their progress over the next year or two as they complete pilot testing; we’ll evaluate outcomes to see if the solutions should be rolled out on a larger scale.
 We’re also working hard to define new topics for the 2011 Industry Competition, which will be announced in early 2011.
 We’ll also be looking for ways to continue to keep VA employees engaged.
 Watch our website for what’s new.

-Jonah Czerwinski is Senior Advisor to the Secretary of Veterans Affairs and serves as Director of the VA Innovation Initiative at U.S. Department of Veterans Affairs
+Jonah Czerwinski was Senior Advisor to the Secretary of Veterans Affairs and served as Director of the VA Innovation Initiative at U.S. Department of Veterans Affairs

 *Note: VAi2 has been superseded by the VA Center for Innovation (VACI).
 Links in this post have been updated to reflect that change.